-The management's discussion and analysis on pages 1 to 4 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+Management's discussion and analysis are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 I have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
-However, we did not audit the information and express no opinion on it.
+However, I did not audit the information and express no opinion on it.